-LGFA's bonds are spread across 12 maturities.
+LGFA's bonds are spread across 11 maturities.
 These are mostly in series of NZ\$1 billion or more to promote secondary market liquidity.
-Their repo eligibility with RBNZ at a low haircut supports demand for these bonds.
-The investor base is reasonably diverse, with about 30% of LGFA's debt held by offshore investors.
+Their repurchase eligibility with the Reserve Bank of New Zealand at low haircuts supports demand for these bonds.
+The bonds also have a reasonably diverse investor base.
+Offshore investors hold about 30% of LGFA's debt.

 Since 2015, LGFA has also issued short-dated bills via tender and private placements.
 In November 2017, the agency established an Australian-dollar medium-term note program, which it has yet to utilize.